mrc-ide/pkgbuilder/README.md

 pkgbuilder::pb_server(c("3.6", "4.0"), "pb", 8080)
 ```

-This will block, but expose a server on port 8080
+This will never return, but expose a server on port 8080

 ```
 $ curl -s http://localhost:8080/ | jq